max-kay/bachelor_thesis/report/main.typ

 )[
   #set par(justify: false)
   *Abstract* \
-  Pairs of symmetry related sites in crystals are important for many applications, for example the 3d #sym.Delta\ PDF, which is used to determine the structure of disordered crystals.
+  Pairs of symmetry related sites in crystals are important for many applications, for example the 3D#sym.Delta\ PDF, which is used to determine the structure of disordered crystals.
   In this work, a program to determine the multiplicity of such pairs was developed.
   This work explains the mathematics behind crystals, special sites in crystals and pairs of symmetry equivalent positions.